chef/automate/components/docs-chef-io/content/automate/ha-on-premise-deployment-prerequisites.md

 {{< /warning >}}

 {{< warning >}}
 The below prerequisites are according to the standard Chef Automate HA setup.
-If you are using any specified version not mentioned here or a third-party extension or software, you can reach out to the customer success manager or account manager.
+You can contact the customer success manager or account manager if you use any specified version not mentioned here or a third-party extension or software.
 {{< /warning >}}

 Before installing Chef automate HA in On-premise deployment mode, ensure you have taken a quick tour of this pre-requisite page.

 ## Chef Automate Architecture

-We recommend using 11 node cluster for standard Automate HA on-premise deployment as detailed in the table below:
+We recommend using 11 node cluster for standard Automate HA on-premise deployment, as detailed in the table below:

 | Service Type      | Count |
 |-------------------|-------|